-- (a) A prefix of "ase:" and the use of italics are used to identify fields within an aseXML transaction or acknowledgement. - (b) XML is case sensitive; Participants must ensure that the aseXML "field" names must match exactly the definitions with the aseXML schema. - (c) Fields may be implemented as "Elements" and "Attributes".
-The XML specification defines Element field names as upper camel case, and Attribute field names as lower camel case.

-- (d) As a minimum, every Element name must be prefixed with "ase:", for example ase:ServiceOrderType. - (e) As a minimum, every Attribute name must be prefixed with "ase:" and the name of the parent element, followed by the literals "/@", for example ase:ServiceOrderRequest/@actionType. - (f) The full path to the data field may also be used as per the XPath specification, for example: - ase:aseXML/Transactions/Transaction/ServiceOrderRequest/ServiceOrder/ServiceOrderType - ase:aseXML/Transactions/Transaction/ServiceOrderRequest/@actionType.
+- a.
+A prefix of "ase:" and the use of italics are used to identify fields within an aseXML transaction or acknowledgement. - b.
+XML is case sensitive; Participants must ensure that the aseXML "field" names must match exactly the definitions with the aseXML schema.
+Fields may be implemented as "Elements" and "Attributes".
+The XML specification defines Element field names as upper camel case, and Attribute field names as lower camel case. - c.
+As a minimum, every Element name must be prefixed with "ase:", for example ase:ServiceOrderType. - d.
+As a minimum, every Attribute name must be prefixed with "ase:" and the name of the parent element, followed by the literals "/@", for example ase:ServiceOrderRequest/@actionType. - e.
+The full path to the data field may also be used as per the XPath specification, for example: - i. ase:aseXML/Transactions/Transaction/ServiceOrderRequest/ServiceOrder/ServiceOrderType - ii. ase:aseXML/Transactions/Transaction/ServiceOrderRequest/@actionType.

-2.7.
-Naming fields in an aseXML transaction or acknowledgement

-(a) The actual field names used in an aseXML Transaction or Acknowledgement (as distinct from the field names proposed in the definition of a Business Document or Business Signal) are established in the appropriate "Business Document Mapping to aseXML" for the process area.
+2.7 Naming fields in an aseXML transaction or acknowledgement a.
+The actual field names used in an aseXML Transaction or Acknowledgement (as distinct from the field names proposed in the definition of a Business Document or Business Signal) are established in the appropriate "Business Document Mapping to aseXML" for the process area.
 These names are as implemented in the aseXML Schema.

-2.8.
-Referring to an aseXML "sub-transaction"
+2.8 Referring to an aseXML "sub-transaction"

-- (a) A Business Document may be physically implemented as an aseXML Transaction or subtransaction. - (b) An aseXML sub-transaction is referred to using the standard "ase:" prefix, the name of the "parent" transaction, the literal "/" followed by the name of the sub-transaction.
+- a.
+A Business Document may be physically implemented as an aseXML Transaction or sub-transaction. - b.
+An aseXML sub-transaction is referred to using the standard "ase:" prefix, the name of the "parent" transaction, the literal "/" followed by the name of the sub-transaction.
 For example: ase:AmendMeterRouteDetails/AmendSiteAccessDetails.

-2.9. aseXML Error Reporting and Handling
+2.9 aseXML error reporting and handling

-(a) Participants must ensure that error reporting and handling complies with aseXML Guidelines subject to the provisions of this Procedure.
+a.
+Participants must ensure that error reporting and handling complies with aseXML Guidelines subject to the provisions of this Procedure.

-2.10. aseXML Events
+2.10 aseXML Events

-- (a) All aseXML Transaction Acknowledgements and some response Transactions may contain the aseXML Event element; usage must be as defined in the aseXML Guidelines. - (b) Participants must use reasonable endeavours to ensure that a generic Event Code is only used where a specific Event Code does not apply.
+All aseXML Transaction Acknowledgements and some response Transactions may contain the aseXML Event element; usage must be as defined in the aseXML Guidelines.

+Participants must use reasonable endeavours to ensure that a generic Event Code is only used where a specific Event Code does not apply.

-2.11.
-Mapping Business Documents to aseXML Transactions
+2.11 Mapping business documents to aseXML transactions

-(a) Participants must ensure that Business Documents are physically realised in aseXML as Transactions, in accordance with the following table:
+a.
+Participants must ensure that Business Documents are physically realised in aseXML as Transactions, in accordance with the following table: